What are Intramuscular Stimulation and Trigger Point Dry Needling?

 Are there any complications associated with IMS and Trigger Point Dry Needling?

 Yes.
 Any technique that punctures the skin has a risk of complications.
 It is essential you know the risks before treatment.

 Common minor complications that usually resolve on their own include:

 Less common complications that range from mild to significant include:

 A stuck or bent needle is an uncommon but significant complication that may require medical attention.
-Serious complications are very rare and usually require intervention from other health-care providers include:
+Serious complications are infrequent and usually require intervention from other healthcare providers, including:

 To reduce the impact of complications:

 Communicate with your physiotherapist throughout treatment.
 Discuss your treatment and ensure your questions are answered.
 You can request your physiotherapist stop needling treatment at any time.